WLHS-Programming1-2024/Class-Code/Unit-4-Code/Unit4HW1/Unit4HW1.md

 # Unit 4 HW 1

 Starter code can be found in Unit4HW1.py.
 Please use this code to start.
+You should test each function with 5 different inputs and confirm that those inputs produce the expected output

 ## Problem 1
 Late October can be a rather frightening time of year, in fact you could say it is spooky.
 But how spooky?
 Its spookiness level can, in fact, be measured and represented as a single integer *n*.